DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), browse the folder where the **.vktMixEnv** file is stored.
 - Drag the relevant **.vktMixEnv** file, then drop it anywhere over the module.

- :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).
+ :warning: In case of file operation failure, the large **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).

 :information_source: To restore a displayed setting to its default value (factory, or by last saved program), hold **left Ctrl** key (**left Command** key on MacOS X computers), then press the relevant **L1 ~ L5** (left-side) momentary button!